 Stop inside for a quick lunch and try Halver Hahn.
-This traditional Cologne sandwich is a local favourite.
+This traditional Cologne sandwich is a local favorite.
 It’s basically a roll stuffed with pickles and onions and topped with Gouda cheese.

 As you walk across the Rhine promenade and garden, you’ll also get a view of the bridge.
 It features thousands of locks with small messages and initials etched on the sides.
 The locks are symbols of love and loyalty, with couples placing their initials on the locks and locking them onto the bridge to signify their unbreakable bond.